13 Relationship Statistics [New 2024 Data]

 In this section, you’ll find all the fun facts about love, marriage, and relationships.

-Check the facts and stats and see if you get surprised about some of the findings.
+Check the facts and stats and see if you are surprised about some of the findings.
 We guarantee that we have at least 1 love statistic which you’ve never heard before.

 Fun Facts love statistics